matrix-org/matrix-spec-proposals/proposals/3720-account-status.md

 their users.
 To support this use case, homeservers must expose a `m.account_status` capability to tell clients whether they support retrieving account status via the client-side endpoint described above.

+## Alternatives

+A previous version of this proposal used `GET` requests instead of `POST`.
+However, while `GET` is semantically more correct here, the methods have been changed to `POST` so user IDs don't leak into reverse proxy logs.

 ## Security considerations